neuefische/wd-flipped-classroom-curriculum/sessions/css-grid/css-grid.md

 1. It splits the remaining space in a grid into equally sized fractions.
 The number of these parts is determined by the total amount of fraction units distributed in the row/column template.
-2. The individual rows / columns then take up the assigned number of fractions.
+2. The individual rows / columns take up the assigned number of fractions.

 In the following picture, the last two columns are sized with fraction units.
-The first of them has twice the width than the second one.
+The first of them has twice the width of the second one.

 ![grid-template](assets/grid-layout.png)